Hinterland

-Hinterland is a German word meaning either the 'land of men' or the 'land behind' a city, a port, or similar.
+Hinterland is the area under the influence of a particular human settlement.
+The word comes from a German word meaning 'land behind' a city, a port, or similar.
 Its use in English was first documented by the geographer George Chisholm in his Handbook of Commercial Geography (1888).
 Originally the term was associated with the area of a port in which materials for export and import are stored and shipped.
-Subsequently, the use of the word expanded to include any area under the influence of a particular human settlement.
+Subsequently, the use of the word expanded to its current use.

 History

-The word hinterland was recorded in English was by Scottish geographer George Chisholm in 1888, to describe the region behind a port that was economically connected to it for imports and exports.
+The word hinterland was recorded in English by Scottish geographer George Chisholm in 1888, to describe the region behind a port that was economically connected to it for imports and exports.
 The term was later adopted during the era of European colonialism, particularly during the Scramble for Africa to refer to inland areas that coastal powers claimed as their own.